Lending into retirement

 - We will only use employed and self employed income where the term of the mortgage does not exceed the customers anticipated retirement age, or 70th birthday.

-- The maximum age at the end of the mortgage term is 75 years for
+- The maximum age at the end of the mortgage term is 75 years for all lending.

 - Affordability will be assessed on the future retirement income.
 On occasions, a further review will be required to confirm we feel it is appropriate for the client to borrow into retirement.